-Boston Mills, OH (Helltown) - (1806 - 1974 pioneer & mill town acquired by the Cuyahoga Valley National Park)
+Boston Mills, OH (Helltown) - (1806 - 1974 mill & railroad town acquired by the Cuyahoga Valley National Park)

 Classification: ghost town

-Location: Boston Township, Summit County - On Boston Mills Rd. at the intersection of Main Street
+Location: Boston Township, Summit County - On Boston Mills Rd at the intersection of Main St

 Boston Mills was settled by surveyors from Connecticut in 1806 who built a cabin on the grounds of what is now the Boston Cemetery.
-It was originally in Portage County & the township was named Boston after Boston, Massachusetts so the village also got the same name as it was the first village in the township.
-There were several mills in the area which included saw mills & paper mills operated by the Cleveland - Akron Bag Company.
+It was originally in Portage County & the township was named Boston after Boston, Massachusetts.
+The village also got the same name as it was the first in the township.
+There were several mills in the area including saw mills & paper mills operated by the Cleveland - Akron Bag Company.
 A post office was organized in 1825 but was discontinued later that year.
 It reopened in 1832 & ran until 1861.

-Boston Mills grew larger with the introduction of the Ohio & Erie Canal in 1827.
-Besides the mills the the town also had a warehouse, two stores, a hotel, school, blacksmith shop, broom factory, & several businesses that dealt in building boats for the canal.
-After the canal was abandoned Boston Mills got a train station on the Valley Railroad which kept the town thriving for many more decades.
+Boston Mills grew with the introduction of the Ohio & Erie Canal in 1827.
+On top of the mills, the town also had a warehouse, two stores, a hotel, school, blacksmith shop, broom factory, & several businesses that dealt in building boats for the canal.
+After the canal was abandoned, Boston Mills got a train station on the Valley Railroad which kept the town thriving for many more decades.

-There's a few stories of haunted places around the town.
-Boston Cemetery at the end of Main Street is said to be haunted, as well as the "Crybaby Bride" on Boston Mills Rd. that leads into town, & several other old buildings around the area.
-There's also stories about the Krejci Dump on Hines Hill Rd. containing toxic substances & a government cover-up to stamp down the rumor.
+There are a few stories of haunted places around the town.
+Boston Cemetery at the end of Main St is said to be haunted, as well as the "Crybaby Bride" on Boston Mills Rd that leads into town, & several other old buildings around the area.
+There are also stories about the Krejci Dump on Hines Hill Rd containing toxic substances & a government cover-up to stamp down the rumor.
 It was intensified in 1974 when Boston Mills was designated a national recreation area.
 Some of the remaining residents were forced out by eminent domain & their houses were demolished as the town became part of the Cuyahoga Valley National Park.
-An urban legend of a giant snake from the reportedly toxic dump roaming around sometimes keeps people out of the woods & local groups of cults & even satanists who don't want people to know what they're doing back there.
-The "End Of The World" is the name given to the spot where a portion of Stanford Rd. abruptly ends & is closed off like many other roads in Boston Mills.
+An urban legend of a giant snake from the reportedly toxic dump roaming around sometimes keeps people out of the woods, plus stories of local groups of cults & satanists who don't want people to know what they're doing back there.
+The "End Of The World" is the name given to the spot where a portion of Stanford Rd abruptly ends & is closed off from traffic.

-Today there's still a lot of historical buildings remaining like the Boston Township Hall that was built in 1887, the Boston Community Church at the corner of Boston Mills Rd. & Hines Hill Rd., & the Boston Mill Station that is still in use by the Cuyahoga Valley Scenic Railroad which operates train rides for local tourism.
-The Boston Mill Store is a visitor center & the M.D.
-Garage on Boston Mills Rd. is restored & houses historical exhibits.
-There's also some abandoned & reportedly haunted houses around town.
+Today there are still a lot of historical buildings remaining like the Boston Township Hall that was built in 1887, the Boston Community Church at the corner of Boston Mills Rd & Hines Hill Rd, & the Boston Mill Station that is still in use by the Cuyahoga Valley Scenic Railroad which operates train rides for local tourism.
+The Boston Mill Store is a visitors center & the M.D.
+Garage on Boston Mills Rd is restored & houses historical exhibits.
+There are also some abandoned & reportedly haunted houses around town.
 The Boston Mills Historic District was added to the National Register of Historic Places in 1992.

 Brandywine Village, OH (1816 - 1937 mill town abandoned due to lack of economic opportunities)